awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Evidently-newfeature.md

 1. \(Optional\) To specify that certain users always see a certain variation, choose **Overrides**, **Add override**\.
 Then, specify a user by entering their user ID, account ID, or some other identifier in **Identifier**, and specify which variation they should see\.

    This can be useful for members of your own testing team or other internal users when you want to make sure they see a specific variation\.
+The sessions of users who are assigned overrides do not contribute to launch or experiment metrics\.

    You can repeat this for as many as 10 users by choosing **Add override** again\.